 |Title:||Assistant Wrestling Coach|

-Luke Miller is in his seventh season as an Assistant Coach for the Polar Bears.
+Luke Miller is in his eighth season as an assistant coach for the Polar Bears.

 Miller was a three-time All-American and the 2010 NCAA III National Champion at 157 pounds for the Polar Bears.